 Burritos can work just as well for breakfast as they can for lunch—and they don’t have to be unhealthy, either (especially not compared to a Pop-Tart), but there are some key tips to success.
 Check out our Easy Back-to-School Burrito Ideas.

 The beauty of a make-ahead breakfast cannot be denied.
-That’s why we’re rounding up our best make-ahead breakfast recipe ideas to get you out the door faster; check back soon for the list.
+That’s why we’re rounding up our best make-ahead breakfast recipe ideas to get you out the door faster; check out these Make-Ahead Breakfast Recipes for Busy Mornings.
+They’re still convenient even if you’re not going any farther than the living room computer desk.

 The start of school may mark the end of summer, but it’s still hot, and kids are pretty grumpy.
 Try giving them a healthy frozen smoothie pop for breakfast and it’ll brighten their day a bit.
 Get the Breakfast Popsicle recipes.